awfulwaffle77/TrafficSignClassifier/ImageManipulation/README.md

 - As this project will require lots of testing, write a script to write the output and the parameters used to a file

+- See if the written image has the same values in both .py and .c